 For Spirits entries, the total volume submitted must be at least 375ml.
 One (1) bottle is sufficient if it is at least 375ml.

 Please submit two (2) cans or bottles for each entry.
-Note that we cannot accept cans or bottles less than 330ml (11.1 ounces).
+Cans or bottles less than 330ml (11.1 ounces) can only be accepted with prior approval of the Competition Director.

 Entry Form and Bottle Labels

 Commercial Division Labels

 Commercial entrants do not need a GLINTCAP-specific label for their bottles or cans.
 Do not remove or obscure labels already on the bottle or can, unless the existing labels are inaccurate or misleading.
 The labels need not be approved by the FDA, TTB, or other government entity.
 Make sure the name of the producer and the name of the product are clear and obvious to our volunteer cellar crew.

 If the product lacks a proper label, attach a handwritten label to the bottle or can with strong, clear adhesive tape.
 (Do not use a rubber band, glue, or other adhesives.)
 Samples that arrive without labels will not be judged.